sollano/forestmangr/README.md

 ```

 The exfm2 data has a strata variable.
 Say we wanted to run a SRS
 inventory for every stand.
-We can do this with the grupos argument:
+We can do this with the .groups argument:

 ``` r
 head(exfm2,10)